openstack-archive/fuel-plugin-contrail/doc/testing/test_suite_sriov.rst

     1. Create an environment with "Neutron with tunneling segmentation" as a network configuration and CEPH storage
     2. Enable and configure Contrail plugin
-    3. Deploy cluster with some controller, compute+cinder, compute+sriov and contrail-specified nodes
+    3. Deploy cluster with some controller, compute+ceph, compute+sriov and contrail-specified nodes
     4. Run OSTF tests
-    5. Add a node with "controller" role
+    5. Add a node with controller+ceph role
     6. Deploy changes
     7. Run OSTF tests